 - What is your store’s ecommerce platform?
 Does your storefront have built-in integration with the potential email provider?
 While it is not necessary, it expedites the migration process by knowing what data is passed between your platform and the ESP.
 These built-in integrations also demonstrate the level of commitment between the email provider and ecommerce platform.
 Built-in integrations between the two are ideal, but not a dealbreaker, especially if your team is tech-savvy.

 - Is there deliverability support and IP warming?
 When switching email service providers, expect deliverability issues if you send everything at your normal volume, especially with larger lists.
 Email deliverability is too important to ignore, and great email providers incorporate an IP warming plan customized for your store.
 This helps ensure your emails are delivered reliably.

 - Do they offer migration services?
 Some businesses lack technical expertise and require migration assistance.
 Ask about available migration services, what’s included, expected completion time, and the cost.
 Aspects to consider are list imports, segment creation, automated workflows, contact forms, and email templates.

 - Do they offer customer support?
 Does the company offer support such as live chat, or can you only submit help tickets?
 What hours are available for support, do you have to pay extra, and do they offer a detailed self-service knowledge base?
-Some email service providers won’t offer support during certain times, including holidays when it’s needed most.
+Some mass email service providers won’t offer support during certain times, including holidays when it’s needed most.

 3. Does the ESP Provide More than Email?